 When you combine a volcano with high humidity, you get a rainforest full of waterfalls.
 And we were lucky enough to visit plenty of them in Lombok.
-The area where Benang Kelambu and Benang Stokel waterfalls are, looks like out of a fairytale, lush green and great to escape the heat of Indonesian sun.
+The area where Benang Kelambu and Benang Stokel waterfalls are looks like out of a fairytale, lush green and great to escape the heat of the Indonesian sun.

 We’ve visited Benang Kelambu and Benang Stokel at the end of our trip around Lombok.
 After spending some time in Kuta, we headed north for the Rinjani Volcano trek, then relaxed on Gili Air and afterward stayed near Senggigi/Mataram to explore the central part of Lombok and its waterfalls.